Techniques

 import store from './store' // Your application's store.

-import { CopilotProvider, CopilotChat } from '@copilotjs/react'
+import { CopilotProvider } from '@copilotjs/react'

 export default function App() {